goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

     mkfifo example-pipes
     ls -l

-The [`mkfifo`](https://man7.org/linux/man-pages/man1/mkfifo.1.html) command creates a named pipe called _example-pipes_.
-Your output should be similar to this
+The [`mkfifo`](https://man7.org/linux/man-pages/man1/mkfifo.1.html) command creates a named pipe called _example-pipes_; Your output should be similar to this:

     prw-r--r--  1 user  group    0 Sep 21 16:36 example-pipes